kubeflow/website/content/en/docs/gke/deploy/management-setup.md

     You can learn more about `kpt cfg set` in [kpt documentation](https://googlecontainertools.github.io/kpt/reference/cfg/set/), or by running `kpt cfg set --help`.

-    Note, you can find out which setters exist in a package and which values were previously set by:
+    Note, you can find out which setters exist in a package and what there current values are by:

     ```bash
     kpt cfg list-setters .